strontic/strontic.github.io/xcyclopedia/library/wbemcons.dll-165004875959CA2C2E72F4A81B1353EE.md

 ## Possible Misuse

 *The following table contains possible examples of `wbemcons.dll` being misused.
-While `wbemcons.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wbemcons.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --